srmatth/ltrc/README.md

 object (of class `"ltrc_mod"`) to common R functions such as `predict()` and `summary()`.
 This process will be refined as the package is prepared for submission to CRAN.

+Further note that any transformations applied to the response variable must also be applied to the left truncation time BEFORE being passed to the function.

 ## Paper Code